tocs77/react-pdf-highlighter/README.md

 - `onScrollChange`: A function that is called when the scroll position changes.
 - `addHighlight`: A function that adds a new highlight.
 - `scrollRef`: A mutable ref object that is used to scroll to a specific highlight.
+- `pdfScaleValue`: A number that determines the scale of the PDF.

 ## Usage